viznuv/RL-based-threshold-pricing/README.md

 ## Overview

-This project features a custom OpenAI Gym environment (`DynamicPricingEnv`) that simulates a more realistic dynamic pricing scenario than the previous example.
+This project features a custom OpenAI Gym environment (`RL-based-threshold-pricing`) that simulates a more realistic dynamic pricing scenario than the previous example.
 The environment incorporates:

 *   **Seasonality:** Customer willingness-to-pay (WTP) fluctuates according to a sinusoidal pattern, simulating seasonal demand changes.
 *   **Competitor Pricing:** A competitor also sets a dynamic price, influencing the agent's probability of making a sale.
 The competitor's price also varies with seasonality and includes some random noise.